-Management has reviewed the BFTA revised assessment and continues to disagree with the BFTA's conclusion and believes it is without merit.
-The Company is continuing discussions with the BFTA.
+As disclosed by management, management has evaluated the BFTA revised assessment and continues to disagree with the BFTA's conclusion and believes it is without merit.
+During 2021, the Company filed a Notice of Request for a discharge for the amounts owing under the revised assessment with the administrative courts in Burkina Faso and the ruling is pending.

-We considered this a key audit matter due to the size of the Burkina Faso claim and significant judgments made by management in reaching a conclusion on the tax claim.
-This resulted in a high degree of auditor judgment, subjectivity in performing procedures and evaluating the appropriateness of management's conclusion.
-Professionals with specialized skill and knowledge in the field of Burkina Faso taxation law assisted in the procedures.
+We considered this a key audit matter due to the significance of the Burkina Faso tax claim and judgments made by management in the determination of the uncertain tax position.
+This resulted in a high degree of auditor judgment, subjectivity and effort in performing procedures and evaluating management's determination of the uncertain tax position.
+The audit effort involved the use of professionals with specialized skill and knowledge.